Parikalp-Bhardwaj/deep-learning/Sentiment Analysis/README.md

 ### Key Features:
 - Data loading and text preprocessing
 - Tokenization and sequence padding
-- Building a simple RNN using Keras
+- Building a simple RNN using Pytorch
 - Model training and accuracy evaluation